sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 # SQLFlow Playground Server

-SQLFlow Playground Server expose an REST API service which enable users to share the resources in one playground cluster.
-Users can take advantage of SQLFlow by installing a small plugin on her/his own Jupyter Notebook.
+SQLFlow Playground Server exposes a REST API service that enables users to share the resources in one playground cluster.
+Users can take advantage of SQLFlow by installing a small plugin on her/his Jupyter Notebook.

+This service is used to extend the SQLFlow Playground's capability, especially when we need to manage the resource in the k8s cluster.
+It clearly is not for those who use the playground in single-user mode or those who just want to connect to the SQLFlow server in the playground.

 ## The Architecture

 **SQLFlow Playground Server** is a side-by-side service of our playground cluster.
-Now, it is designed as a http server which receives user login, creates DB resource and so on.
-This server use `cubectl` to manipulate the resource in the playground(a k8s cluster).
+Now, it is designed as an http server which receives user login, creates DB resource, and so on.
+This server uses `kubectl` to manipulate the resource in the playground(a k8s cluster).
 It's in someway the gateway of the playground.
-Like described in below diagram, the interaction of the three subjects could
+As described in the below diagram, the interaction of the three subjects could
 be: Clients ask the playground server for some resource.
-The server authorize the client and create the resource on the playground.
-The client connect to the playground and do train/predict tasks using the created resource.
+The server authorizes the client and create the resource on the playground.
+The client connects to the playground and does train/predict tasks using the created resource.

 ```
    ----------------run task--------------->